-A pre-condenser is a type of heat exchanger that is used to partly condense the inlet process stream.
-Pre-condensers should always be considered when a significant amount of the process stream is condensable.
+A pre-condenser is a type of heat exchanger that is used to partially condense the inlet process stream.
+Pre-condensers are always a considerable option when a significant amount of the process stream is condensable.
 A vacuum system that incorporates a pre-condenser will decrease the size of the pump required; thus, the total energy requirements and capital costs will be lower.

 Types of heat exchangers used in process vacuum systems

-- Pre-condenser: A vacuum condenser placed after a knock-out pot but before front of a pump
+- Pre-condenser: A vacuum condenser placed after a knock-out pot but before the front of a pump

-- Sealant heat exchanger: A heat exchanger that is used in full recovery systems to cool the sealant liquid before it is recirculated back into the pump
+- Sealant heat exchanger: Use a heat exchanger in full recovery systems to cool the sealant liquid before recirculating it back into the pump

 - Inter-stage heat exchanger: A condenser placed between two pumps or a booster and a pump to cool the process stream

 - After-condenser: A condenser placed after the pump

 For 30+ years, Wintek has been using condensers in strategic positions to optimize the results of process vacuum systems.
 For example, pre-condensers placed in front of a pump, compacts the gas into a liquid before it enters the vacuum pump.
 This saves the end user time and resources by reducing the size of the vacuum pump.